Lead scoring: Lead scoring methodologies

-Predictive Lead Scoring
+Predictive lead scoring

 With machine learning, lead scoring models have evolved to include components of predictive analytics, generating Predictive Lead Scoring models.
 Predictive Lead Scoring leverage first party data - such as internal marketing, sales & product data - as well as third party data - such as data enrichment & intent data - in order to build a machine learning model of the ideal customer profile.
-Predictive Lead Scoring models can also be used to identify, qualify & engage product-qualified leads based identifying statistically differentiating elements in historical user behavior which best predicts whether a user will spend above a certain threshold.
+Predictive Lead Scoring models can also be used to identify, qualify & engage product-qualified leads based on identifying statistically differentiating elements in historical user behavior which best predicts whether a user will spend above a certain threshold.

 Predictive Lead Scoring is particularly beneficial for SaaS businesses, which have a high Customer lifetime value & a plethora of customer data.
 Predictive lead scoring models enable businesses to identify high-value prospects early in the buyer journey, creating a FastLane experience for prospects predicted to be a good firmographic & behavioral fit.

 The success of Predictive Lead Scoring models is measured by their ability to identify a subset of prospective buyers who will account for a significant portion of sales opportunities.
 This is expressed in the following way: